Dynamics of Nonprofit Board Engagement, Microcredential

 Enrollment

-• Current SUNY Empire State College graduate students may enroll as they would any other SUNY Empire graduate course using MyESC.
+• Current Empire State University graduate students may enroll as they would any other SUNY Empire graduate course using MySUNYEmpire.

-• Non-SUNY Empire State College graduate students with a bachelor’s degree from an accredited institution may enroll in the course by following the graduate non-degree study process.
+• Non-SUNY Empire graduate students with a bachelor’s degree from an accredited institution may enroll in the course by following the graduate non-degree study process.